Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Edge inequalities.} Recall that Lemma~\ref{lem:graphIneq} states that for any edge $(p_1,p_2)$ in the dependency graph $G_x$, we have the inequality $\enc(p_x)\leq \enc{p_y}$.
-We show this lemma now for the anchor. \begin{proof}[Proof of Lemma~\ref{lem:graphIneq} for the anchor] Denote by $p_1$ and $p_2$ the blue and yellow piece, respectively.
+Recall that \Cref{lem:graphIneq} states that for any edge $(p_1,p_2)$ in the dependency graph $G_x$, we have the inequality $\enc{p_1}\leq \enc{p_2}$, where $\enc{\cdot}$ denotes the value encoded by a piece.
+We show this lemma now for the anchor. \begin{proof}[Proof of Lemma \ref{lem:graphIneq} for the anchor] Denote by $p_1$ and $p_2$ the blue and yellow piece, respectively.
 The pieces induce the edge $(p_1,p_2)$ in $G_x$ and we have to show $\enc{p_1}\leq \enc{p_2}$.
-We have that $\enc{p_1}= \enc{p_2}$ when the pieces have an edge-edge contact with the orange piece, as shown in Figure~\ref{fig:anchor-precise}.
+We have that $\enc{p_1}= \enc{p_2}$ when the pieces have an edge-edge contact with the orange piece, as shown in \Cref{fig:anchor-precise}.
 We have to show that it is not possible that $\enc{p_1} > \enc{p_2}$.
-This could only potentially happen if the piece do not have a canonical placement.
-However, some straightforward rotation arguments show that in this case we even have $\enc{p_1}< \enc{p_2}$, see Figure~\ref{fig:anchor-Pushing}.
+This could only potentially happen if the pieces do not have a canonical placement.
+However, some straightforward rotation arguments show that in this case we even have $\enc{p_1}< \enc{p_2}$; see \Cref{fig:anchor-Pushing}.
 It follows that $\enc{p_1}\leq \enc{p_2}$. \end{proof}

-\paragraph{Range Constraints.} It is claimed in Lemma~\ref{lem:consistentCycle} that all variables are within the range $[1/2,2]$.
-Here, we show this claim, assuming that every variable is consistently represented.

-To see that the range $[1/2,2]$ is respected, note that in the situation for $x=m$ shown in Figure~\ref{fig:anchor-precise}, neither the yellow nor the blue piece can move further to the left than $w$.
-Thus as the yellow piece is right-oriented, we get that $x\geq m-w \geq 1/2$.
-Similarly, as the blue piece is left-oriented, we get that $x\leq m+w \leq 2$.
-Hence, we have $x\in[1/2,2]$.

-\paragraph{Valid placements are canonical.} In this paragraph, we show that the pieces of the anchor have a canonical placement in every valid placement.
-We can assume that we already know soundness as stated in Lemma~\ref{lem:consistency} and that every valid placement is an aligned $\gadgets\mu$-placement (Lemma~\ref{lem:validAligned}).

-\begin{proof}[Proof of Lemma~\ref{lem:TrueCanonical} for the anchor] By Lemma~\ref{lem:consistency}, we can assume that all variable pieces are in a canonical placement and they must encode the same value.
-Now from Figure~\ref{fig:anchor-Pushing}, we conclude that if the orange piece did not have edge-edge contacts with the yellow and blue pieces then the yellow and blue piece would encode different values.
-That contradicts Lemma~\ref{lem:consistency} and we conclude that the pieces have a canonical placement. \end{proof}